-ID# CSG POC Big Rocks Category Dashboard Category Title Observations Recommendations Risk Rank security-related activities, upcoming security initiatives, and long-range security plans.
-The State has not been provided with any such document from the DDI vendor for upcoming security plans, activities to protect the system and application appropriately.
+ID # CSG POC Big Rocks Category Dashboard Category Title Observations Recommendations Risk Rank Policies and Procedures based on MARS-E 1.0 if not signed and in place prior to Go-Live will result in a finding in POAM and further impact the schedule based on the priority set up by CMS.
+Policies and procedures based on MARS- E 2.0 if not in place can impact the Authority to Connect (ATC), 8/1/16 pertaining to the policies should be brought to CMS and State leadership attention.
 123 Bobby Malhotra Technical Scope Save and Exit Functionality in HIX after Go- Live - #402 The HIX will not accommodate existing users to resubmit an application during the change reporting process.
 Currently, a user can change their circumstances and exit from the account after saving the data using the 'Save/Exit' functionality.
 After go-live in 07/2016, batches will be running on the data, maintained within RIBridges tables and not on the data stored within the HIX account.
 Therefore, information saved without resubmitting the application using the 'SAVE/EXIT" functionality will never sync data to RI Bridges.
 This will impact eligibility status, based on the latest data provided by the customer without submitting the application.
 This also applies to address changes made by a user.
 It is recommended the State require Deloitte to provide details about the synchronization mechanism on these conditions.
 If there is not a synchronization plan for the identified scenarios, then an alternate plan or discussions about handling batches should be initiated.
-Medium 117 Bobby Malhotra Technical Quality UHIP-HIX/IE Security Audit - #395 UHIP-HIX/IE Security Audit Grant Thornton have been appointed to conduct the security audit on UHIP- HIX/IE. The State and Deloitte agreed upon having a SOC 2 Type II audit completed.
-Grant Thornton's team have expressed some concerns conducting a SOC 2 audit and requested an AT101 audit instead.
-According to the Bridging document, the audit should be equivalent to SAS Level 2.
-There is uncertainty and a lack of information available to the State with details to help them distinguish between both audits.
-The State should require Deloitte to provide detailed information on AT101.
-Additionally, the language in the bridging document should be closely reviewed before making any determinations.
-The state should immediately require the close review of the SAS level 2 to determine the scope of SOC II Type 2.
-Medium 116 Bobby Malhotra Technical Quality UHIP Infrastructure - Open Source UHIP infrastructure uses open source products to support major pieces of architecture in the production environment.
-Lack of commercial support available for majority of the open The open source products should be researched and analyzed to determine the level of risk exposure, if any, that is being imposed by using these products.
+Medium 116 Bobby Malhotra Technical Quality UHIP Infrastructure - Open Source Products - #394 UHIP infrastructure uses open source products to support major pieces of architecture in the production environment.
+Lack of commercial support available for majority of the open source products, senior technical expertise are often required to maintain/debug such products The open source products should be researched and analyzed to determine the level of risk exposure, if any, that is being imposed by using these products.
+An example is Mule ESB, Apache ActiveMQ.
+Medium 172 Bobby Malhotra Technical Scope Annual Penetration Test Not Conducted Deloitte is contracted to perform a network penetration test every year with the results to be published to the State within 14 days of completion.
+The penetration test results are important and represent the potential vulnerabilities in the system and the associated security risks.
+Without the test results and identified risks, an evaluation of the system vulnerabilities cannot be performed.
+The State should require Deloitte to immediately conduct the network penetration test and submit the results to the State for review within 14 days of completion.
 Medium